flutter/website/src/docs/release/breaking-changes/parent-data-widget-generic-type.md

 ## Description of change

-The generic type argument of `ParentDataWidget` has been changed from `RenderObjectWidget` to `ParentData`, and a new debug property `debugTypicalAncestorWidgetClass` has been added to `ParentDataWidget`.
+The generic type argument of `ParentDataWidget` has been changed from `RenderObjectWidget` to `ParentData`, and a new debug property, `debugTypicalAncestorWidgetClass`, has been added to `ParentDataWidget`.
 The latter is used for error messages to give users a better idea of the context a given `ParentDataWidget` is supposed to be used in.

 ## Migration guide

-You will have to migrate your code as described in the following sections if you're subclassing or implementing `ParentDataWidget`.
+You will have to migrate your code as described in this section if you're subclassing or implementing `ParentDataWidget`.
 If you do, the analyzer will show the following warnings when you upgrade to the Flutter version that includes this change: